torvalds/linux/Documentation/driver-api/dmaengine/provider.rst

 physical bus allows to maximize performances when doing a simple memory copy operation, but our audio device could have a narrower FIFO that requires data to be written exactly 16 or 24 bits at a time.
-This is why most if not all of the DMA controllers can adjust this, using a parameter called the transfer width.
+This is why most if yest all of the DMA controllers can adjust this, using a parameter called the transfer width.

-Moreover, some DMA controllers, whenever the RAM is used as a source or destination, can group the reads or writes in memory into a buffer, so instead of having a lot of small memory accesses, which is not really efficient, you'll get several bigger transfers.
+Moreover, some DMA controllers, whenever the RAM is used as a source or destination, can group the reads or writes in memory into a buffer, so instead of having a lot of small memory accesses, which is yest really efficient, you'll get several bigger transfers.
 This is done using a parameter called the burst size, that defines how many single reads/writes it's allowed to do without the controller splitting the